 - Let the biscuits cool on the tray for 10 minutes before transferring to a cooling rack to cool completely.

-- To make the icing, whisk the egg white in a bowl until foaming.
+- To make the icing: Whisk the egg white in a bowl until foaming.
 Gradually beat in the sifted icing sugar until combined.
 Stir in the lemon juice last.
 Divide the mixture between two bowls (or however many different colours you’re using) and colour accordingly with food colouring.

 - Spread the biscuits with icing.
 Set aside for 30 minutes or until set.

-This recipe yields around 16 big fluffy biscuits.
 Keep in an airtight container (they’re not only great for keeping the biscuits fresh, they’re harder for little fingers to open), for up to three days.

-Make sure to browse our recipe archives for more great meal ideas and treats to try.
+Browse our recipe section for more great meal ideas and treats to try.